tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 ### Add custom site
 Add your own custom site (also for testing).
 Check 'Options'-link in popup-menu and go to custom sites.
 \*  by default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
-You can also just request permissions for the custom sites you added yourself.
+You can also just request permissions for the custom sites you added yourself (or `clear cookies` to ask for permission for current site).

 By default sites' cookies/local storage are removed after page loads (to bypass article limit).
 Also you can enable Googlebot/Bingbot user-agent, set referer (to Facebook, Google or Twitter; ignored when Googlebot is set), set random ip-address, disable Javascript for (sub)domain(s) and/or external domains, block regular expression and/or unhide text on (or when paywall(selector) redirect to) amp-page.